 Or, well, again, so we assume because he never actually mentions Peggy’s name to Sam or Bucky, who knew Peggy, and yet remains yards away from his best friend after he returns.
 Nobody asks about Peggy specifically.
 Sam asks if Steve wants to talk about her, but he declines.
 The focus is just that Steve achieved his good life.
 The “how” of his achievement doesn’t really matter.

-Suffice it to say, Peggy Carter did not survive World War II, she dealt with sexist workplace bullshit, she overcome crippling heartbreak and guilt, she established one of the world’s largest intelligence organizations, and inspired women around the world to rise above other people’s expectations of them to be treated as simply an object and the physical embodiment of Steve’s happiness.
+Suffice it to say, Peggy Carter did not survive World War II, deal with sexist workplace bullshit, overcome crippling heartbreak and guilt, establish one of the world’s largest intelligence organizations, and inspire women around the world to rise above other people’s expectations of them to be treated as simply an object and the physical embodiment of Steve’s happiness.

 Without Peggy, the MCU as we know it would not have existed.
 Steve Rogers, Howard Stark, Tony Stark, Natasha Romanoff, Nick Fury, Carol Danvers… All of these characters’ lives were directly impacted by Peggy Carter and the work she did for S.H.I.E.L.D. and the improvement of treatment of women in the workplace.